ABH charge: What's the likely outcome?

 ABH specifically refers to situations where the victim has suffered a physical injury, so if there is no evidence of a physical injury, then an ABH charge is unlikely but not impossible.

 However, it is possible that you could still be charged for a lesser offence, such as common assault or battery.
 Common assault is where it is alleged that the defendant caused the victim to fear that unlawful force would be used against them, either intentionally or through reckless behaviour.
-Battery is where is it alleged that the victim had unlawful force used against them by the defendant, again, whether intentionally or recklessly.
+Battery is where it is alleged that the victim had unlawful force used against them by the defendant, again, whether intentionally or recklessly.

 What is the difference between actual bodily harm and grievous bodily harm?